 Our growing staff will have improved office and work spaces.

 The sanctuary shape and size will largely stay the same with a few modifications.
-Adding a 4th service we will increase CFC’s total capacity to between 1100-1200.
+Once social distancing measures have been eliminated, a 4th service we will increase CFC’s total capacity to between 1100-1200.
 This provides significant room for growth while we prepare to launch our second site.
 Because we are committed to retaining a “medium-size” feel, we will expand our impact by growing out rather than in.

 Following construction and the launch of the 4th service, we will begin a search for a site pastor to join Bobby’s preaching team.
 We plan to “greenhouse” this pastor at CFC while developing a core group of 150 enthusiastic CFCers, who are ready to embrace a new level of discipleship and growth.
 In truth, it is our membership and regular attenders who will determine when we launch beyond Bethel Drive